Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 What are the pros and cons of living in Birmingham, AL?

-Is Birmingham, AL too expensive for most people?
+Is Birmingham, AL affordable for the average person?

 Birmingham, AL vs other spots: cost of living compared